astaniano/hat/webSecAcademy/advancedTopics/httpReqSmuggling/httpReqSmugglingAdvanced.md

 The connection to the back-end is reset every 10 requests, so don't worry if you get it into a bad state - just send a few normal requests to get a fresh connection.

 Solution:
-FIrst we need to configrm H2.TE, so we send the attack req:
+FIrst we need to confirm H2.TE, so we send the attack req:
 ```bash
 POST / HTTP/2
 Host: 0ae000d703ab28f1810953e500ce003d.web-security-academy.net